 Hi there!
 There’s less than a week until Christmas!
 Do you have all your shopping and/or gift making done?
 If you are looking for a last minute homemade gift idea that is quick, easy, cheap and sure to please, you might think about whipping up some cloth napkins as gifts.
 They are great because you can pick out a fun pattern or color, they spruce up any table setting and they reduce paper towel and paper napkin waste!

 I have given quite a few napkin sets as gifts.
 Last year, that is what all my friends got as gifts.
-In fact, these photos are from last year, because if I had posted this before Christmas last year, than everyone would have known what they were getting!
+In fact, these photos are from last year, because if I had posted this before Christmas last year, then everyone would have known what they were getting!

 It seems like everyone I gave them to last year enjoyed them and uses them, because I see them in use when I go to their houses.
 I also made a few more sets this year and they were the hot seller at the holiday bazaar a couple of weekends ago.
 So I am a firm believer that you can’t go wrong with handmade cloth napkins as a gift.